 - 4.1 The government has in recent years introduced several new NNDR discounts / allowances which it has required local authorities to administer through the existing NNDR Discretionary Relief legislation (Section 47 of the Local Government Finance Act 1988).
-There is no real discretion for local authorities, as the government expects local authorities to award relief and has committed to fully fund all such awards. - 4.2 The Executive Director of Finance and Resources and the Director of Revenues and Benefits are granted delegated authority to administer schemes that the government asks local authorities to implement under Section 47 of the Local Government Finance Act 1988, in accordance with the relevant government guidance. - 4.3 For 2023/24, central government have asked that local authorities implement and administer the following schemes under Section 47 of the Local Government Finance Act 1998: - 2023/24 Retail, Hospitality and Leisure Relief Scheme - Supporting Small Business Relief for 2023/24 - 4.4 The City Council will implement and administer the following schemes in line with central government guidance documents, including any subsequent updated guidance documents: - 2023/24 Retail, Hospitality and Leisure Relief Scheme - Supporting Small Business Relief for 2023/24 - 4.5 For schemes administered under Section 47 legislation, businesses may choose to opt out of support by providing billing authorities with notification of their request to refuse support.
+There is no real discretion for local authorities, as the government expects local authorities to award relief and has committed to fully fund all such awards. - 4.2 The Executive Director of Finance and Resources and the Director of Revenues and Benefits are granted delegated authority to administer schemes that the government asks local authorities to implement under Section 47 of the Local Government Finance Act 1988, in accordance with the relevant government guidance. - 4.3 In 2024/25, central government have asked that local authorities implement and administer the following schemes under Section 47 of the Local Government Finance Act 1998: - 2024/25 Retail, Hospitality and Leisure Relief Scheme - Supporting Small Business relief - 4.4 The City Council will implement and administer the following schemes in line with central government guidance documents, including any subsequent updated guidance documents: - 2024/25 Retail, Hospitality and Leisure Relief Scheme - Supporting Small Business relief - 4.5 For schemes administered under Section 47 legislation, businesses may choose to opt out of support by providing billing authorities with notification of their request to refuse support.
 Hereditaments (properties) where the ratepayer has refused the relief are outside of the scheme and outside of the scope of the decision on which hereditaments qualify for the discount and are therefore ineligible for the relief. - 4.6 The City Council will make decisions which are conditional upon eligibility.
-If a change of circumstances renders a property ineligible, the Council will adjust the relevant NNDR accounts to reflect the change of eligibility / loss of relief and rebill accordingly, i.e. any award of relief is condition on the property's continued eligibility. - 4.7 The discounts referred to above are limited to the financial years shown.
-A further Cabinet Member report will be submitted for the 2024/25 financial years.
+If a change of circumstances renders a property ineligible, the Council will adjust the relevant NNDR accounts to reflect the change of eligibility / loss of relief and rebill accordingly, i.e. any award of relief is condition on the property's continued eligibility. - 4.7 The discounts referred to above are limited to the financial years shown and will not continue into subsequent financial years.

-Subsidy Limits (Previously known as State Aid)
+UK Subsidy Allowance Limits (the previous EU State Aid Limit)